monokrome/vim-configuration/README.md

 This project is a collection of the vim bundles that I like to use.
-It is meant to be used after pathogen is installed, and cloned directly into ~/.vim with the name 'bundles'.
+It is meant to be used after pathogen is installed, and cloned directly into ~/.vim with the name 'bundle'.
 You can do this with the following commands **after installing pathogen**: